Only logged in customers who have purchased this product may leave a review.

 The Seasonal Kitchen Companion

 During the time of peas and asparagus, all the way through until pumpkins are piled on your front porch, you can munch your way through all the good things coming to harvest.
 And not only that – you put some of it back for winter, too.
-Through freezing, dehydrating, and canning, you can get your fruits and veggies all year round from the summer farmer’s market.
+Through freezing, dehydrating, and canning, you can get your fruits and veggies all year round from your own back yard or the summer farmer’s market.

 This isn’t one of those books that is a compendium of every single fruit and vegetable that comes to harvest everywhere.
 You may find that there are foods you absolutely love that got skipped right over.